Who they were: Victims of the deadliest California wildfire

 Dennis Clark, Jr., 49, of Paradise, was found in the passenger seat of a car with his mother Joy Porter in the driver’s seat.
 Their car was in a line of three other vehicles with remains inside.

 Evelyn Cline, 81, of Paradise, was physically immobile and unable to leave her home without help.
-He was was found inside his home.
+She was found inside her home.

 John Digby, 78, of Paradise, was found inside his home.